 - This one is a personal preference.
 I’ve installed most of my applications to a

-- Due to a conflict with readline’s licensing under the GPL, the Python 2.3 shipped on Panther is missing readline support, which you just plain need in the interactive interpreter.
-Bill Bumgarner shows how to get it installed
+- Due to a conflict with readline’s licensing under the GPL, the Python 2.6 shipped on Snow Leopard is missing readline support, which you just plain need in the interactive interpreter.
+This blog post shows how to get it installed.

 - On Mac OS 7/8 there was a nice desk accessory that let you look up various Macintosh error codes.
 This MacOSXHints article describes a variety of ways to do this lookup from the Shell on Mac OS X. I ended up using the perl version at the end.
 If you know of an unobtrusive GUI version let me know.